ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 it far below the capacity of the path.

-But the algorithm is cautious in timing the next bandwidth probe: raising inflight after ProbeRTT may cause loss, so the algorithm resets the bandwidth-probing clock by starting the cycle at ProbeBW_DOWN().
+But the algorithm is cautious in timing the next bandwidth probe: raising C.inflight after ProbeRTT may cause loss, so the algorithm resets the bandwidth-probing clock by starting the cycle at ProbeBW_DOWN().
 But then as an optimization, since the connection is exiting ProbeRTT, we know that infligh is already below the estimated BDP, so the connection can proceed immediately to